 Within a few years, Daryl began working on freelance design projects.
 Soon, teaching opportunities arose at post-secondary institutions around Vancouver.
 He concentrates on branding, typography, and passing on the fundamentals of design.
 He is also well-versed in design software training and production tools.

-In 2015, Daryl received the Teaching Excellence Award at LaSalle College Vancouver.
-At LaSalle, he teaches and helps plan the development of the Graphic Design Program.
-He also serves as a member of the LCV Education Council.
+In 2016, Daryl received the Teaching Excellence Award at LaSalle College Vancouver.
+There, he teaches and helped plan the development of the Graphic Design Program.
+He also served as a member of the LCV Education Council.
 Check some of his students’ work here from the LCI Portfolio site.

 Education is a way of life.
 Connecting education and design is Bernadett’s mission.
 Her role as a designer and educator is to inspire.
 She teaches based on learning outcomes and the individual learner’s abilities.
 Education should also be a community-driven project.
 As such, she is also a member the board of a the Mount Pleasant Family Centre in East Vancouver.
 There, she handles its mission mandate, fundraising and personnel.

 It all started in Budapest, Hungary where she habitually rearranged her furniture as a child.
 As a young adult she found employment in the printing and reprographics industry.
 Upon moving to Vancouver, BC., she began taking Interior Design.
 She completed her diploma at NKBA- and FIDER-accredited Lakeland College in Alberta.
 There she earned several student design awards.

 Her career in education began with tutoring fellow students at Lakeland.
 Back in Vancouver, she worked as the Education assistant for the Canadian Craft and Design Museum.
 Bernadett worked for several years as an independent designer and for local design firms.